mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

     Note that this technique works for 3D and also for 2D, hence the name "Marching Cubes" or "Marching Squares".

-In the second category, I share with you this four implementations;
+In the second category, I share with you these four implementations;

 - 2.a.
 [A cool tutorial from Daniel Lilett](https://danielilett.com/2020-03-28-tut5-2-urp-metaballs/) where he uses the metaball positions and radius to calculate the 'closeness' and to draw the 'area of influence'; then 'apply the colors according to it' on a render pass

 - 2.b.
-[A smart and tricky approach where Artjoms Neimanis](https://patomkin.com/blog/metaball-tutorial/) uses Blur effect to obtain the 'alpha' channel, overlapping balls will saturate the 'area of influence' and an extra camera applies the colors according to the rules on a shader in a dedicated render texture
+[A smart and tricky approach where Artjoms Neimanis](https://patomkin.com/blog/metaball-tutorial/) uses the Blur effect to obtain the 'alpha' channel, overlapping balls will saturate the 'area of influence' and an extra camera applies the colors according to the rules on a shader in a dedicated render texture

 - 2.c.
 [An evolved version of the previous one by HuvaaKoodia](https://github.com/HuvaaKoodia/2DMetaballs) here we avoid the use of an extra camera and the render texture, applying the effect on a render pass